 Elevador de Santa Justa - Experience one of Lisbon’s most iconic elevators.
 This unique structure offers a phenomenal view from the top, making it a highly sought-after attraction in the city.
 The Santa Justa elevator is a renowned historical monument in downtown Lisbon.

-Designed by Mesnier du Ponsard, it was initially named Ascensor Ouro-Carmo.
-It…
+Originally designed by Mesnier du Ponsard, it was first known as Ascensor…

 - Elevador de Santa Justa - Experience one of Lisbon’s most iconic elevators.
 This unique structure offers a phenomenal view from the top, making it a highly sought-after attraction in the city.
 The Santa Justa elevator is a renowned historical monument in downtown Lisbon.

-Designed by Mesnier du Ponsard, it was initially named Ascensor Ouro-Carmo.
-It connects Rua do Ouro to Largo do Carmo, featuring a neo-Gothic style distinct from other city elevators.
+Originally designed by Mesnier du Ponsard, it was first known as Ascensor Ouro-Carmo.
+It connects Rua do Ouro to Largo do Carmo with a neo-Gothic style that stands out from other city elevators.

 The wooden cabins, elegantly adorned with brass, provide a nostalgic journey through time as they transport visitors to the city’s most exclusive areas.

-At the tower’s summit, one of the city’s best viewpoints offers a splendid view of Baixa, the Castle, the Tagus River, and the impressive ruins of Igreja do Convento do Carmo.
-It’s worth ascending to feel the thrill of the breathtaking landscape before you.
+At the tower’s summit, visitors can enjoy one of the city’s best viewpoints, offering a splendid view of Baixa, the Castle, the Tagus River, and the impressive ruins of the Igreja do Convento do Carmo.
+It’s worth ascending to experience the breathtaking landscape that unfolds before you.

-This is one of the city’s highest points, offering views of several monuments identified on a tile panel.
+This is one of the city’s highest points, allowing several monuments to be seen and identified on a tile panel.
 The viewpoint is popular at sunset, but during the day, visitors also enjoy the shade of olive trees, cypresses, and stone pines.

-To reach here, walk along Rua da Graça from Largo da Graça, and turn left onto Rua da Senhora do Monte.
+To reach this spot, walk along Rua da Graça from Largo da Graça, and turn left onto Rua da Senhora do Monte.

 - Alfama - This medieval neighborhood, once a Jewish quarter and fishing community, is the oldest in Europe after El Pópulo in Cádiz.
-It’s a small village or medina in the capital, a relic from before the great earthquake of 1755.
-It survived the disaster thanks to its solid foundations on the city’s highest hill, extending to the Graça district.
+It is a small village or medina in the heart of the capital, a relic from before the great earthquake of 1755.
+It survived the disaster due to its solid foundations on the city’s highest hill, extending to the Graça neighborhood.

-It’s a neighborhood to get lost in alleys and squares, guided by the senses: seeing clotheslines on balconies and fantastic views of the Tagus, smelling fish grilling on the corner, hearing Fado from a typical restaurant, tasting traditional dishes, and touching magnificent tile panels.
-This is Lisbon’s most picturesque neighborhood and the city’s true soul.
+It’s a place to wander through alleys and squares, guided by the senses: seeing clotheslines on balconies and stunning views of the Tagus River, smelling fish grilling on the corner, hearing Fado from a typical restaurant, savoring traditional dishes, and touching magnificent tile panels.
+This is Lisbon’s most picturesque neighborhood and the true soul of the city.

-Here, life continues as it did centuries ago, but descending to the river brings you back to the 21st century, with old warehouses now converted into some of the city’s trendiest spaces.
+Life here continues as it did centuries ago, but descending to the river brings you back to the 21st century, with old warehouses now transformed into trendy spots.

 -

-Lisbon Cathedral - The Lisbon Cathedral is located in the city of the same name in Portugal.
-It serves as the seat of the Patriarchate of Lisbon and the Parish of the Cathedral.
+Lisbon Cathedral - The Lisbon Cathedral, located in the city of the same name in Portugal, serves as the seat of the Patriarchate of Lisbon and the Parish of the Cathedral.
 Its construction began in the latter half of the 12th century, following the city’s conquest from the Moors by D. Afonso Henriques, and today it showcases a blend of architectural styles.
-It has been a National Monument since 1910.
+It has been recognized as a National Monument since 1910.

 -